tommyettinger/textratypist/README.md

 Thanks to fraudo for helping me go step-by-step to figure out how badly I had screwed up rotation with backgrounds, and for writing most of `LabelRotationTest`.
 Release 0.5.5 would still probably be in development for months without that help, so thanks are in order.

+Thanks to piotr-j for really thoroughly testing TextraTypist. `IncongruityTest` was originally his work and it helped me figure out which fonts in KnownFonts had incorrect bounds information.

 Of course, I have to thank Rafa Skoberg for writing quite a lot of the code here!
 About 2/3 of the effects are almost purely by Rafa, much of the TypingLabel-related code is nearly unchanged from his work, and in general he showed what